-Annika Thiem is a PhD candidate and research fellow at the American Studies Department.
-She completed her Masters Degree in American Studies in November 2018 with her Master thesis ti-tled “The Puritan Influences in Stephen King’s Carrie, Salem’s Lot, and The Stand.“ For her PhD project she researches ghost stories written by American women throughout the 20th century.
-She has previously worked as a research assistant at the American Studies Department and is cur-rently working as Grant Manager and Project Administrator of the EU COST Action “Comparative Analysis of Conspiracy Theories (COMPACT)” of which Michael Butter is the vice-president.
-Her research interests include American literature and culture from the 18th century to the present, Puritanism, cultural studies, conspiracy theory studies, as well as film and television studies.
+Annika Thiem is a PhD candidate and assistant professor at the American Studies Department.
+Previously, she worked as Grant Manager and Project Administrator of the EU COST Action “Comparative Analysis of Conspiracy Theories (COMPACT)”.
+She completed her M.A. in American Studies at the University of Tübingen in November 2018 with her Master thesis titled “The Puritan Influences in Stephen King’s Carrie, Salem’s Lot, and The Stand.“ For her PhD project she examines ghost stories written by American women writers from the mid-nineteenth to twenty first century.
+More specifically, her dissertation investigates the subversive potential of the ghost story and the ways in which women writers use the ghost story in order to criticize hegemonic power structures.
+Her research interests are American literature and culture from the 17th century to the present, specifically Puritanism, nineteenth-century women’s literature, African and Native American Literatures, cultural studies, conspiracy theory studies, as well as film and television studies.

-- Thiem, Annika. „Conspiracy Theories and Gender and Sexuality.”
-Routledge Handbook of Conspiracy Theories.
-Eds.
-Michael Butter and Peter Knight.
+“Conspiracy Theories and Gender and Sexuality.”
+Routledge Handbook of Conspiracy Theories, edited by Michael Butter and Peter Knight, Routledge, 2020, pp. 292-303.